Yarn, accessories, classes, and shopping, all at Ball & Skein & More

 —Entering the Ball & Skein & More shop in Cambria is stepping into a wonderland of everything the fiber artist dreams about.
 The racks at Ball & Skein & More are filled with yarns, accessories, and books from over 80 vendors.
 Yarn enthusiasts will discover richly colored and luxuriously textured yarns ranging from domestic and imported wool to alpaca, llama, cashmere, linen, cotton, and bamboo.
 Inspiring samples of scarves, hats, sweaters, shawls, blankets, socks, and baby apparel are displayed among the yarn.
 You can also find colorful accessories like stitch markers and needle toppers that bring joy to the user and make wonderful gifts.

 Owner Annie Groeninger focuses on female/family-owned small businesses and fair-trade vendors, including Manos del Uruguay, Trendsetter, Urth Yarns, Smirligans, Round Mountain Fibers, JUL, Emma Ball, Binkwaffle, Katrinkles, Allstitch Studio, Maika, Cowgirlblues, Fibres of Life, Lemonwood, and Cocoknits—to name just a few!
 “Being a small, woman-owned business, it just seems natural to support others,” said Annie.
-You can also find world-renowned brands such as Berroco, Della Q, Juniper Moon Farm, Noro, Lang, and Skacel.
+You can also find world-renowned brands such as Berroco, Della Q, Juniper Moon Farm, Noro, Lang, Lykke, and Skacel.
 The shop is the largest on the Central Coast and has one of the largest collections of yarn west of the Mississippi.

 Yarn store Cambria